-- users must be able to rig and derig the club boats competently as demonstrated by a member of the Exec, Captains Committee, Dinghy Committee, or another nominated representative of the above. - users must register their usage via the club boat booking system and paid for via webcollect (preferred method) or the bar till - Cadet usage outside the cadet sessions must be paid for by a responsible adult, who remains responsible for the use and safety of the boat and cadet. - users must put the boats and equipment away in a clean and tidy state and report any problems to clubboats@tudorsailing.org.uk as soon as possible after use. - the club will monitor usage and reserves the right to bar any individual member or group of members from using the boats (for example if they are misusing the boats) or limit their usage (for example, if it is felt they are preventing other people from getting a chance to try the boats) - Please note that the club Fevas, Quba, Pico, Teras and Topaz should only be used if the wind is no stronger than a force 4 wind (max 16 knots).
+- Cadet usage outside the cadet sessions must be paid for by a responsible adult, who remains responsible for the use and safety of the boat and cadet. - users must put the boats and equipment away in a clean and tidy state and immediately report any problems to the Sailing and Bosun's Committees - the club will monitor usage and reserves the right to bar any individual member or group of members from using the boats (for example if they are misusing the boats) or limit their usage (for example, if it is felt they are preventing other people from getting a chance to try the boats) - Please note that the club Fevas, Quba Teras and Topaz should only be used if the wind is no stronger than a force 4 wind (max 16 knots).
 This should be measured as per the Cambermet service which can be found at www.cambermet.co.uk.
+This is in line with the manufacturers recommendations for these dinghies and is in place to ensure that the hulls are not over stressed by the forces caused by high winds.
 Please therefore check the weather conditions before taking the club boats out.
-If you have booked and paid for a club boat in advance, you will be refunded if you are unable to use it due to the weather conditions. - The wayfarer and wanderer may be taken out above a force 4 wind if taking part in a race, a club organised cruise or during a cruise in company where there are at least two boats taking part. - No club boats should be taken outside the harbour unless authorised by the Dinghy Committee (which will not be reasonably refused for experienced members)
+If you have booked and paid for a club boat in advance, you will be refunded if you are unable to use it due to the weather conditions. - No club boats should be taken outside the harbour unless authorised by Sailing Committee (which will not be reasonably refused for experienced members)